MT-Recognition - recognition of mathematical equations. Desktop version

 - Open PDF in Adobe Acrobat Pro, export PDF pages to JPEG images (File -> Export to -> Images -> JPEG).
 In the dialog box that opens, you can click the SETTINGS button to set the satisfactory image quality.

 - Run MTRecognition.exe, click the Settings button, and enter the access key and email.
-The access key can be obtained free of charge for recognizing 100 equations by contacting email@example.com.
+The access key for recognizing 200 equations you can get after payment of 3 USD or 3 Euro to my PayPal account (firstname.lastname@example.org).
+Please, write to me email@example.com and I'll send the key to your email.
 If you need more equations for recognition, you will need to buy a pack of 1000 equations (see more on the PRICING tab).

 - Click the Open Image button, select an image from the Images folder.
 The image will be opened in the program.